Eritrea Travel Information

 Crime levels are comparatively low in Eritrea, but seem to be increasing, especially in Asmara.
 Travellers should take all the normal precautions to ensure their personal safety.
 Valuables, including passports, should be kept out of sight.

 In Eritrea, local customs and social etiquette are heavily influenced by the religious convictions of the population.
-Whether Orthodox Christians or followers of Islam, Eritreans value respect of their elders, conservative dress and behaviour (although casual dress is accepted), and strict observance of fasting periods.
-It is also considered rude to show the soles of your feet or shoes, and to touch or move objects with your feet.
+Whether they're Orthodox Christians or followers of Islam, Eritreans value respect of their elders, conservative dress and behaviour (although casual dress is accepted), and strict observance of fasting periods.
+It is also considered rude for anyone to show the soles of their feet or shoes, and to touch or move objects with their feet.
 Visitors should avoid using their left hand when greeting others, or when eating, as it is considered 'haram' (impure).
-Also note that homosexuality is illegal in Eritrea, and is punishable by imprisonment.
+Also, homosexuality is illegal in Eritrea, though the penalties for breaking the anti-homosexual laws are unclear.

-Eritrea's economy was promising post-independence but has taken a huge hit from war and drought.
-Since the signing of formal peace accords in 2018, the economic outlook for Eritrea is becoming a little more positive.
-That said, it is not an easy country to do business in.
+Eritrea's economy was promising post-independence but it has taken a huge hit from war and drought.
+Since the signing of formal peace accords in 2018, the economic outlook for Eritrea is becoming a little more positive, though it is not an easy country to do business in.
 Meetings often don't start punctually, but foreigners should be sure to arrive on time or offense might be taken.
 Suits are appropriate attire for business meetings for both men and women, but women should ensure that skirts are knee-length or longer.
 Office hours are generally 8am to 4pm Monday to Friday, and 8am to 11am on Saturdays.

 Statistics on communications infrastructure in Eritrea are not widely available, but landline use, mobile telephone use and internet use are all limited.
 Travellers should be able to find an internet cafe in Asmara, but outside of the capital and other big cities even finding phones may be difficult.
-Major hotels will have WiFi but speeds are incredibly slow and connections are tempremental.
-The international dialling code for Eritrea is 291 and city codes are not in use.
+Major hotels will have WiFi but speeds are incredibly slow and connections are temperamental.
+The international dialling code for Eritrea is 291.

-Visitors to Eritrea may import the following goods: 200 cigarettes/50 cigars/250g of tobacco, and one litre of alcohol.
+Visitors to Eritrea may import the following goods: 400 cigarettes, 50 cigars or 250g of tobacco, and two litres of alcohol.

 Become our Eritrea Travel Expert